 Ombre is not an invention of the contemporary hipstress or of the manic pixie dream girl.
 However, versions of this delightful style have started cropping up in more daring colors of late.
 Blue ombre, with its indirect references to fantasy creatures like mermaids and fairies, is all the rage with the younger set these days.
 It’s nowhere near as difficult to pull off as it may seem: all you need is a good colorist/stylist and a shade of blue you actually like.

-You may try to do ombre at home, but beware—the process can get messy, lead to unexpected results, and you might require some third party help.
+You may try to do ombre at home, but beware—the process can get messy, lead to unexpected results, and you might require some third-party help.
 So, it’s better to choose the color idea yourself and trust its realization to a professional.
-Without further ado, let’s check out the coolest of such hairstyles on Instagram!
+Without further ado, let’s check out the coolest blue ombre hairstyles on Instagram!

 Just because you want to keep your roots dark does not mean you have to stick to boring black or brown for your blue ombre look.
-In fact, purple complements it better because it’s a cool color contrast.
+In fact, purple and blue hair is a fantastic idea, as the contrasting colors complement each other.
 Show off your roots with a cute mini bun.

 Midnight blue is a perfect option for women who are trying to repair damaged or bleached hair.
 By going darker, you avoid the risk of further damage, and it reflects shine better which makes it appear healthier.
 The shade may look black indoors, but once outside the blue streaks will shine.